salilp42/IMPACT/README.md

 }
 ```

+## Contributing

+We welcome contributions!
+Please see our [contributing guidelines](CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.